-While every onboarding video will be unique, David Lee, founder of HumanNature@Work, proposes five basic story types that effective onboarding should tell:
+While every onboarding program will be unique, David Lee, founder of HumanNature@Work, proposes five basic story types for effective new hire welcome videos:

 Of course, you don’t need to try to tell all these story in a single video.
 A better option is to address each story individually, drawing upon common themes as you share separate lessons.